Duke University Hospital Duke Raleigh Hospital Duke Regional Hospital

 Inpatient, non-severe, community-acquired pneumonia (CAP)

-• Empiric MRSA or Pseudomonas coverage is not necessary in patients with non-severe CAP without risk factors (see table 1).
+• Empiric MRSA or Pseudomonas aeruginosa coverage is not necessary in patients with non-severe CAP without risk factors (see Table 2).

 • Patients with non-severe CAP and prior hospitalization or IV antibiotics in the last 90 days should have blood and respiratory cultures collected.
 Therapy may then be escalated to include MRSA or Pseudomonas if cultures return positive.